Thessaloniki

 Thessaloniki - Doxis & Paggaiou 5

-8.2Very good 4.708 reviews
+8.3Very good 4.542 reviews

 Situated in Ladadika Area, Plaza Hotel is just 50 metres from the harbour and close to the city's centre.
-It features a stylish bar and free WiFi access in all areas.

 Book now